 This, coupled with the fact that the U.K.'s red model was not brought to the U.S., drove me to take a drastic step.
 I had purchased a white 2017 R1200RT, which is a lovely bike, but then looked to me like a blank slate that could become the basis for a genuine red R1200RT.
 All the white panels could be painted red using the wonderful and historic Granada red of the R60/2 and R75/5 to create a beautiful and distinctive, possibly unique, 2017 BMW R1200RT.

 In December, 2017, I rode my white bike to Iron Horse Motorcycles, Tucson, Arizona, and commissioned it to do that work.
-Completed now, above is a photo of the Granada red 1967 R60/2, which was for basis to create the formula for the paint, in the foreground, and the completed Granada red 2017 R1200RT behind it and in the photo below.
+Completed now, above is a photo of the Granada red 1967 R60/2, which was for basis to create the formula for the paint, in the foreground, and the completed Granada red 2017 R1200RT behind it and in the photo above.

 For the 2018 model year, BMW introduced a "Mars red" colored R1200RT.
 For some reason beyond my undersanding, BMW made the nose color a dark gray, as seen below left.
 No other red BMW motorcycle model is afflicted with a dark gray nose like this.
 The right photo below shows what one owner of this model did to correct this error.